Jill Duggar Dillard Wears Pants To Theme Park, Astonishes Fans

 Jinger Duggar Vuolo has been shocking fans of Counting On for quite some time.
-Earlier this year, the Duggar daughter was spotted wearing pants, something that her father Jim Bob Duggar expressly forbids.
-Not only has Jinger worn pants, but she’s broken the rules by also wearing sleeveless dresses, heels and t-shirts.
+Earlier this year, the Duggar daughter was spotted wearing pants, something that her father, Jim Bob Duggar, expressly forbids.
+Not only has Jinger worn pants, but she’s broken the rules by also wearing sleeveless dresses, heels, and T-shirts.

 But it looks like Jinger Duggar Vuolo isn’t the only sister to break with tradition: Jill Duggar Dillard was recently spotted at Silver Dollar City wearing a pair of jeans of her own.

-The news that Jill sported pants broke on the Facebook page Duggar Family news: Life is not all pickles and hairspray.
+The news that Jill sported pants broke on the Facebook page, Duggar Family news: Life is not all pickles and hairspray.
 The administrator of the page has stated that the photo has come from an Instagram account and it appears that several fans took photos of Jill and Derick enjoying their day out with their children.

 Fans were aghast at Jill’s decision to don pants instead of a skirt, though some felt this was a publicity stunt.
 Jill’s husband, Derick Dillard, was recently fired from Counting On and TLC for expressing controversial views about fellow network star Jazz Jennings.
 As Jazz is transgender, Derick stated that “his” decision wasn’t valid and that “his” family was taking “advantage of him.”